microHoffman/eternal-reviews/backend/README.md

 # ETHernal Reviews
 Dapps rating platform.
 Only users that interacted with a certain Dapp can rate it.
-User logs in with his Ethereum address.
-User can evaluate a project only if there is an activity at his address with relevant contract addresses.
+User logs in with an ETH address.
+Users can evaluate a project only if there is an activity at his address with relevant contract addresses.
-This should guarantee, that only real users rate Dapps.
+This should guarantee that just real users rate Dapps.

 ## Current state
 - ENS protocol reviews.